 This delay, however, is only short-term.
 And while you may be experiencing irregular cycles after stopping the injection, you may be ovulating.
-80% of women trying to conceive fell pregnant within 15 months of their last Depo-Provera injection and after 2 years there is no significant difference in pregnancy rates when compared with users of non-hormonal contraception.
+Over 80% of women trying to conceive may expect to become pregnant within 15 months of their last Depo-Provera injection and after 2 years there is no significant difference in pregnancy rates when compared with users of non-hormonal contraception.⁴

-Waiting for your fertility to return after stopping the injection can be a stressful experience, so if you’re planning a pregnancy in the next few years think about the options available to you, such as switching from the injection to another method that has a more easily reversible contraceptive effect.
+Waiting for your fertility to return after stopping the injection can be a stressful experience, so if you’re planning a pregnancy in the next few years think about the options available to you, such as switching from the injection to another method in the meantime.

 How long does it take to get pregnant after coming off the pill?

 If only there was an easy answer!
-We know that there is no evidence to suggest that the combined pill results in long-term reduction in fertility, and after the initial delay following discontinuation of the pill, pregnancy rates in the 1-2 years that follow are comparable with those who had previously used barrier methods or no method of contraception at all.
+We know that there is no evidence to suggest that the combined pill results in long-term reduction in fertility.
+After an initial delay following discontinuation of the pill, most women will become pregnant within 3 menstrual cycles and pregnancy rates in the 1 to 2 years that follow are comparable with those who had previously used barrier methods or no method of contraception at all.²

 My periods haven’t yet returned.
 Can I still get pregnant?